nigelkelly/nigelkelly.github.io/dropbox-data-store-tutorial.md

 ### More detail about what is happening

 Basically a table called tasks has been created in the Data Store.
 Each record of the tasks table is a task.
 The fields of the table are taskname, completed, created.
 If you are a new user a blank table is created and will sync quietly with Dropbox in the background as you add new tasks.
-IF are an existing user the existing table of tasks will be downloaded from Dropbox.
+If you are an existing user the existing table of tasks will be downloaded from Dropbox.

 The code block at the end is a callback that listens for records that change.
 So every time you create a new record it gets rendered to your task list on screen as well as being synced back to your Dropbox.